Jewish Federation of Greater Philadelphia

 -

 Think strategically and long-term: Leadership values multi-year funding that enables strategic investment toward ambitious goals.
-Frame requests in terms of sustainable impact and organizational development, not just immediate needs.
+Frame requests in terms of sustainable impact and organisational development, not just immediate needs.

 -

-Timing matters: With only a one-month application window for the Jewish Community Fund (November 2 - December 4), prepare materials well in advance of the November opening.
+Timing matters: With only a one-month application window for the Jewish Community Fund (early November - early December), prepare materials well in advance of the November opening.

 -

-Leverage current priorities: The Federation has recently emphasized antisemitism awareness, security, mental health, and Israel emergency response.
+Leverage current priorities: The Federation has recently emphasised antisemitism awareness, security, mental health, and Israel emergency response.
 Applications addressing these areas align with demonstrated funding patterns.

 References